-Value Description memory lacktriangledown lacktriangledown is roughly equivalent to the mem request for the qsub/msub -l resource request.
+Value Description The number of nodes and tasks per node will not be known until the job qsub -L tasks=7:maxtpn=4 Allocates seven tasks but a maximum of four tasks can run on a memory 1 'memory' is roughly equivalent to the mem request for the qsub/msub -l resource request.
 However, with the -L qsub syntax, cgroups monitors the job memory usage and puts a ceiling on resident memory for each task of the job.
 Specifies the maximum resident memory allocated per task.
 Allowable suffixes are kb (kilobytes), mb (megabytes), gb (gigabytes), tb (terabyte), pb (petabytes), and eb (exabyte).
 If a suffix is not provided by the user, kb (kilobytes) is default.
 Either whole or decimal numbers are allowed.
-If a task uses more resident memory than specified the excess memory is moved to swap. qsub -L tasks=4:1procs=2:usecores:memory=.5qb Allocates four tasks with two logical processors each.
-Each task is given a limit of .5 gb of resident memory. qsub -L tasks=2:memory=3500 Allocates two tasks with 3500 kb (the suffix was not specified so kilobytes is assumed).
-Specifies the quantity of Intel MIC accelerators to allocate to a task, which requires placement at the mics locality-level to which a MIC is connected or higher.
-The task resource request must specify placement at the NUMA chip- (makes sense for AMD only), socket-, or node-level. place=core and place=thread are invalid placement options when a task requests a PCIe-based accelerator device since allowing other tasks to use cores and threads on the same NUMA chip or socket as the task with the PCIe device(s) would violate the consistent job execution time principle since these other tasks would likely interfere with the data transfers between the task's logical processors and its allocated accelerator(s).
+1 If a task uses more resident memory than specified the excess memory is moved to swap. qsub -L tasks=4:lprocs=2:usecores:memory=.5gb Allocates four tasks with two logical processors each.
+Each task is given a limit of .5 gb of resident memory. qsub -L tasks=2:memory=3500 Allocates two tasks with 3500 kb (the suffix was not specified so kilobytes is assumed). mics Specifies the quantity of Intel MIC accelerators to allocate to a task, which requires placement at the locality-level to which a MIC is connected or higher.
+The task resource request must specify placement at the NUMA chip- (makes sense for AMD only), socket-, or node-level, place=core and place=thread are invalid placement options when a task requests a PCIe-based accelerator device since allowing other tasks to use cores and threads on the same NUMA chip or socket as the task with the PCIe device(s) would violate the consistent job execution time principle since these other tasks would likely interfere with the data transfers between the task's logical processors and its allocated accelerator (s).
 Allocating resources for MICs operates in the exact same manner as for GPUs.
-See gpus. :mics=1 Allocates on MIC per task. :mics=2 Allocates two MICs per task.
+See gpus.